ricksladkey/SmoothScroll/README.md

 This is an extension for Visual Studio that adds smooth scrolling to the text editor.
 It works best with a mouse pad or track pad that supports two-finger scrolling or a real mouse with a continuous wheel.

 It's not complicated.
-It gives you buttery smooth two-finger scrolling just like your favorite browser instead of the chunky seven lines per click scrolling built into Visual Studio.
+It gives you buttery smooth scrolling just like your favorite browser instead of the chunky seven lines per click scrolling built into Visual Studio.

 ### Installation